ministryofjustice/use-of-force/README.md

 Install dependencies using `npm install` ensure you are using >= `Node v10.15.3`

+To set up external services to allow local development:

+`docker-compose up use-of-force-db oauth-server elite2-api`

+And then start the app:
+`npm start`

 #### Env variables
 In config.js you can see all the required variables.
 These are set with defaults that will allow the application to run, but you will need to add a `.env` file at some point.